researcher-rwell/research/Completed_study.md

 # Sample size:

 Twenty eight healthy rats were divided into four groups of seven each.
 Animals of group I received distilled water (0.1 ml/day) and served as control, whereas group II animals received only ISO at 100 mg/kg.
 Animals of group III and IV were treated with test alkaloid at pre-standardized dose of 40 mg/kg (p.o.) daily for 7 days.
-(Panda et al., 2013).
+Power calculation is (Panda et al., 2013).

 # Allocating animals to experimental groups: